NoahLE/Developer-Notes/content/raspberry-pi/raspian-lite.md

 After downloading, the file needs to be trasferred to a microSD card for installation.
 I used [Etcher](https://www.balena.io/etcher/) to write the `.zip` file to the card.

-**IMPORTANT** Create a file in the root directory of the `boot` folder with the name `ssh`.
-This will allow you to log into the Pi for the rest of the installation steps.
+**Create a file in the root directory of the `boot` folder with the name `ssh`.
+This will allow you to log into the Pi for the rest of the installation steps.**

 ## Logging into the Raspberry Pi